 Before a council meeting, for example, or a vote on adopting SeamlessDocs, the company would reach out to the various buyers involved with educational content geared towards showing them the value of their product.

 They’d point buyers to other governments and cities that they had helped make successful: “Don’t listen to us.
 Listen to your neighbor all the way in Reno.
 Our product has a 99% approval rating from their constituents.
 They’re using it like this.
 This is how you could potentially use it.”

 Governments are, by nature, skeptical of new solutions and entities.
 They hate to be first to anything.
 Use social proof in your sales process to help alleviate their concerns.
 Show them how their neighbor increased efficiency and cut spending through your solution, and how they can do the same.

-Patience wins government sales
+Patience wins in B2G sales

 We love to criticize the government—for inefficiency, long lines, and bureaucratic despotism.
 But SeamlessDocs is just one of the companies actually out there on the ground, trying to help the government run more efficiently rather than just complaining.

 And in doing so, they’ve increased the size of their team 8x, to 32 people—half of whom work in sales.
 Their list of happy customers is over 200 governments long, with hundreds more in the works.

 What does it take to sell to the government?
 According to Marc Ende, it’s patience above anything else.

 Selling to the government is about much more than just making a transactional deal.
 It extends beyond the handshake.
 It’s about pushing innovation on a truly vast scale.
 It takes salespeople who are committed problem-solvers, who are patient and dedicated to the task at hand.